WEF Exclusive: Shanghai Shenhua squad in training rebellion over unpaid wages

 The report quoted Shenhua press officer Ma Yue who said the players were expressing their dissatisfaction at having not received wages, and that the club’s boardroom had witnessed the protest and “understood” why the action was taken.
 It was not specified how much wages are in arrears.
-However Shenhua have been engulfed by an equity share dispute fo the past month or so and it was initially feared Drogba and Anelka’s wages would not be paid, possibly causing them to leave the club.
+However Shenhua have been engulfed by an equity share dispute for the past month or so and it was initially feared Drogba and Anelka’s wages would not be paid and lead to their early departure from the club.

-Confusingly, Drogba, who is currently away on national duty with Senegal, previously went on record to international media to say he has been paid.
-However Columbian midfielder Giovanni Moreno, who allegedly was withheld by club owner Zhu Jun from playing a match several weeks ago due to Shenhua not being able to pay an installment on his transfer fee to Argentinian side Racing Club was notable by his absence from the report.
-Last week a letter purporting to be from Shenhua’s lawyer to Moreno’s agent, asking for “understanding” that Moreno’s wages would not be paid on time was leaked on weibo.
+Confusingly, Drogba, who is currently away on national duty with Senegal, previously went on record to international media to confirm he has been paid.
+However Columbian midfielder Giovanni Moreno, who allegedly was prevented by club owner Zhu Jun from playing a match several weeks ago due to Shenhua not being able to pay an installment on his transfer fee to Argentinian side Racing Club, was notable by his absence from the report.
+Last week a letter purporting to be from Shenhua’s lawyer to Moreno’s agent, asking for “understanding” that Moreno’s wages could not be paid on time, was leaked on weibo.

 WEF does not believe the dispute will result in Anelka or Drogba leaving the club, but it is clear the issue is unresolved and having an impact on morale and therefore performances on the pitch for Shenhua.
 The local media has been devoid of any particularly new or revealing information on the share dispute in recent weeks, it would appear Zhu Jun and the other board members may wish to try to sweep matters under the carpet.

-But this latest protest has obviously been planned in advance and planned to be carried out under the glare of the media – the fact that Shenhua only three games left and nothing to play for at all, the issue may have been going on for longer before the players felt they would mount a protest.
+But this latest protest has obviously been planned in advance and planned to be carried out under the glare of the media – the fact that Shenhua have only three games left and nothing to play for at all, suggests the issue has been brewing for sometime before the players decided to make a public protest.